 I lived in Southern Arizona most of my life.
 A lot of my early years were spent on my belly in dry arroyos hunting sand rubies, converting the propane tank into a stagecoach and exploring the Sonoran desert on my horse.
-Later my family had a ranch where we raised cattle.
+Later, my family had a place in Cochise County where we raised cattle and alfalfa.

-My freelance work has covered a broad spectrum -- advertising and editing, writing television and radio spots, political speeches, training manuals, brochures, articles and, of course, books.
-I've also taught creative writing/edited through the Long Ridge Writers Group, the University of Arizona and Pima Community College.
+My freelance work has covered a broad spectrum - advertising and editing, writing television and radio spots, political speeches, training manuals, brochures, articles and, of course, books.
+I've also taught creative writing and done editing through the Long Ridge Writers Group, the University of Arizona and Pima Community College.

-My mysteries have been nominated for both the Shamus and Barry Awards.
+My mysteries have been among 5 nationally nominated books for both the Shamus and Barry Awards.
 Feathers Brush My Heart 2 was a finalist for the 2014 Indie Excellence Awards in the Death & Dying category.
 Reflections on a happy, bold & hopefully long life was a finalist for the 2015 Indie Excellence Awards in the Personal Growth category.
-I have been a judge for the Edgar Awards and the Shamus Awards as well as the St. Martin's Press Best First Novel Award.
-In 2000 I was fortunate to be one of five nominees for the Arizona Arts Award.
+I've been a judge for the Edgar Awards, the Shamus Awards, the St. Martin's Press Best First Novel Award andalso served on the board of the Arizona Humanities Council.
+In 2000, I was fortunate to be one of five nominees, the only writer, for the Arizona Arts Award.

 My thrillers include: Bobby Bad and Harvesting Ray.
 Standard Messiah is my only metaphysical novel so far.
 An Ounce of Prevention is my nonfiction book on how to stay safe around horses.

-Reflections on a happy, bold & hopefully long life (Singing Valley Press; 2015) is the 16th book I've written and the most recently published.
+Reflections on a happy, bold & hopefully long life is the 16th book I've written and the most recently published.